Updated on 2023-04-23 GMT+08:00

 String

 Document type.
-Value options are as follows:
+The options are:

 • PP: passport